dfeneyrou/styml/README.md

 ## STYML : An efficient C++ single-header STrictYaML parser and emitter

-The choice of data serialization languages seems large, but each of them comes at a cost:
+The choice of data serialization formats seems large, but each of them comes at a cost:
 - YAML is readable, error-prone and bloated
 - JSON is simple, limited and verbose
-- XML is solid, hard to work with and unreadable for humans
+- XML is solid, hard to work with and hard to read for humans
 - TOML is minimal, noisy and scales poorly

 `styml` is an implementation of [StrictYAML](https://hitchdev.com/strictyaml) and aims at: